FinleyMcIlwaine/memory-usage-munihac-2022/README.md

 The primary goal of this workshop is for participants to gain experience and familiarity with the `eventlog2html` and `ghc-debug` memory profiling tools.

-### Prerequisites: Lazy Evaluation and Normal Forms
+### Prerequisites: Lazy Evaluation, Normal Forms, etc.

 A crucial step in the pursuit of understanding the memory usage of Haskell programs is understanding Haskell's semantics as a lazy programming language.